Mechanical Engineering, Bachelor of Engineering

 Annual intake: 30

-The Bachelor of Engineering, Mechanical Engineering (ME) programme aims to develop technology industry experts with a specialisation in industrial management.
+The Bachelor of Engineering, Mechanical Engineering (Industrial Management) programme aims to develop technology industry experts with a specialisation in industrial management.
 The degree programme qualifies engineers to work in high technology companies leading and managing international technology projects.
-The duties of a ME graduate fall within the fields of mechanical engineering and business management.
+The duties of an industrial management graduate fall within the fields of mechanical engineering and business management.
 For example, sales engineering, supply chain management, project management, business operations and other industrial related activities.

 In addition to acquiring industrial engineering know-how, an important part of the programme focuses on developing an international competence, learning how to operate effectively in a variety of interpersonal networks, and cultivating communication, social, teamwork, and problem-solving skills.
 The goal is to educate high-quality team players instead of individual autonomous workers.